azmcnutt/snipeassist/README.md

 # snipeassist
-A simple Python program to scan assets into SnipeIT.
+A simple Python program to scan assets into [Snipe-IT](https://snipeitapp.com/).

 Tested on Python Version 3.11 and Windows 11.
 It may run on Linux, more testing is required.
 It will not run on ChromeOS Linux.

 Requires python, git, pipenv
 # Installation (Windows)

-First you will need a working installation of [SnipeIT](https://snipeitapp.com/).
-Hosted and self-install on premise supported
+First you will need a working installation of [Snipe-IT](https://snipeitapp.com/).
+Hosted and self-install / on premises supported

 1. Get your SnipeIT URL.
 This is address you use to access the root page of you SnipeIT install with ```/api/v1/``` added at the end (please note it should end with a trailing slash).
    1. Example: ```https://develop.snipeitapp.com/api/v1/```